 I met Lizzy over Instagram (where else?), but we actually live just down the road from each other.
 She’s a great friend of mine and my partner in crime (and business) for the Alternative Saturday Night’s we run together (next event May 6th – come)!

 A yoga teacher living in East London, Lizzy loves carrot cake, herbal tea and plants & is super passionate about the mental and physical health benefits of yoga .
-Keep reading for more of her story & enjoy!
+Keep reading for more of her story about mindful drinking & enjoy!

 Location: London, UK

-1.What led you to think differently about drinking?
+1.What led you to think differently about drinking and not drinking?

 I felt like I was banging my head against a wall with my relationship to drinking for years… I started to have anxiety attacks after nights out… sometimes I would be in floods of tears.